-Sunday, June 4th, is National Cancer Survivors Day®.
-This year marks the event’s 30th anniversary.
+The first Sunday in June is designated as National Cancer Survivors Day®.
 I’ve never been a fan of this particular designated day.
 You can read why here and here.
 In a nutshell, it sounds too celebratory to my liking, and also because it excludes those with metastatic disease.
 I know some (maybe even you) ask, why be such a wet blanket about this?

 Well, because reality matters.
 We must never accept or promote the illusion that we’ve tackled cancer because we have not.
 We must never accept cancer progress hype, and as far as I’m concerned, that’s what this day feels like.
 And if there’s one thing we do not need more of in Cancer Land, it’s cancer progress hype.

 For example, cancer treatment hype exists.
 I’ve been meaning to write a post about the annoying TV ads put out by major cancer centers, but haven’t gotten around to it yet.
 Talk about hype.
 Some of these ads leave the impression that all you need to do to “beat” cancer is get treatment at whatever institution is being featured in the particular ad you are viewing.

 Designating a day like National Cancer Survivors Day® feels like cancer progress hype as well, and even well-meaning hype can be harmful because giving the pubic the impression we’re doing better than we really are gets us nowhere fast.